Ah, Matera, Italy.

 Aquatio Cave Luxury Hotel & Spa – With luxury cave rooms, an underground pool and spa carved into the rock and a restaurant with outdoor courtyard, this is the perfect Matera hotel for a special occasion.

-Le Dimore dell’Aqua – an old building with airy and modern rooms and stunning terraces, this boutique B&B is another popular choice for Matera accommodation.
+Le Dimore dell’Acqua – an old building with airy and modern rooms and stunning terraces, this boutique B&B is another popular choice for Matera accommodation.

 La Corte dei Pastori – this B&B is for those of you truly want to feel as though you’re a cave dweller.
 With charming, rustic rooms and friendly hosts, this is a great spot for anyone wondering where to stay in Matera.